Superuser666-Sigil/SigilDERG-Data_Production/docs/DATASET_SCHEMA.md

 - Task type diversity
 - Semantic chunking (functions, impl blocks, modules)

-## Merged Datasets
+## Merged Datasets (DEPRECATED)

+**⚠️ Phase-1/Phase-2 merging is no longer supported.
+This section is for historical reference only.**

-When merging Phase-1 and Phase-2 datasets, additional metadata is preserved:
+When merging Phase-1 and Phase-2 datasets, additional metadata was preserved:

 **Phase-1 Samples:**
 ```json